 Smarten up the HR processes

-Another area where you can make significant savings is by smartening up the HR processes, whether it is recruitment, onboarding, training and development, appraisals or offboarding.
-For example, you can go through the ultimate guide to employee onboarding to realign your process for saving costs and improving employee satisfaction.
+Another area where you can make significant savings is by smartening up the HR processes, whether it is recruitment, onboarding, training and development, appraisals or off-boarding.

 Retention is another vital element of the HR processes that you should focus on.
 High retention translates into significant cost-cutting while high turnover can elevate your business expenses to a great extent.